andreshat/first-ds-competition/README.md

-# first-ds-competition
+# sas-ds-competition
-This is my first Data Science/Data Analysis competition
+This is an example of my code that was written for Data Science/Data Analysis competition